LandonScottBridgewater/Spyder-E/readme.md

 # Spyder-E

 Spyder-E is a variation of Spyder which does not store any project-sensitive information data on disk.

+!!!!
+WARNING !!!!!
+This is not production ready.
+There are still many points of failure to address.
+It is in beta.

 [Vanilla Spyder](https://github.com/spyder-ide/spyder)